 Assistant Professor, Department of Psychology; Executive Committee Member, Masters in Computational Social Science Program

 Dr. Berman is an Assistant Professor in the Department of Psychology and is involved in the Cognition, Social and Integrative Neuroscience programs.
-Understanding the relationship between individual psychological and neural processing and environmental factors lies at the heart of my research.
-In my lab we utilize brain imaging, behavioral experimentation, computational neuroscience and statistical models to quantify the person, the environment and their interactions.
+Understanding the relationship between individual psychological and neural processing and environmental factors lies at the heart of his research.
+In his lab, they utilize brain imaging, behavioral experimentation, computational neuroscience and statistical models to quantify the person, the environment and their interactions.
 Marc received his BSE in Industrial and Operations Engineering (IOE) from the University of Michigan and his PhD in Psychology and IOE from the University of Michigan.
 He received post-doctoral training at the University of Toronto's Rotman Research Institute at Baycrest.
 Before arriving to Chicago he was an Assistant Professor of Psychology at the University of South Carolina.

 - The ability of natural environments to improve affect, attention and memory